 Cells were harvested by trypsinization for genoprotection and DNA repair assays.
-To assess the capacity of the extracts to protect DNA against arsenic trioxide, the cells (5000 cells/mL of culture medium) were previously brought into contact with the different extracts (50 $\mu$ g/mL in culture medium) before being exposed to a solution of arsenic trioxide (500 μM) for one hour in an incubator (5% CO2; $T^{\circ}=37^{\circ}C$ ).
+To assess the capacity of the extracts to protect DNA against arsenic trioxide, the cells (5000 cells/mL of culture medium) were previously brought into contact with the different extracts (50 μg/mL in culture medium) before being exposed to a solution of arsenic trioxide $(500 \,\mu M)$ for one hour in an incubator (5% CO2; T°=37°C).
 A well containing the cell suspension and arsenic trioxide served as a positive control, and a well containing only the cell suspension and culture medium (RPMI) served as a vehicle.
-To assess the ability of the extracts to induce damaged the DNA repair.
-DNA was firstly induced degradation bv exposing the cells to arsenic trioxide for 1 h, and the different extracts (50 $\mu$ g/mL in culture medium) were then added to the cell suspension and incubated for 30 minutes.
+To assess the ability of the extracts to induce the DNA damaged repair, DNA degradation was firstly induced by exposing the cells to arsenic trioxide for 1 h, and the different extracts (50 μg/mL in culture medium) were then added to the cell suspension and incubated for 30 minutes.
 A well without extract but containing RPMI serves as a control.
-At the end of the different incubation's times. cells harvested for the were the quantification of DNA damage by using the standard comet assay (Koppen et al., 2017).
-DNA damages were in first time evaluated by the DNA (comet) morphological analysis 400x at magnification using a fluorescence microscope (Carl Zeiss, Germany), and in second time the amount of DNA degradation was quantified by analyzing the comets with a CometScore software (version 1.5, TriTek corporation) and expressed as comet tail length, percentage of DNA in tail (%), tail moment and Olive moment (arbitrary unit).
+At the end of the different incubation's times, the cells were harvested for the quantification of DNA damage by using the standard comet assay (Koppen et al., 2017).
+DNA damages were in first time evaluated by the DNA (comet) morphological analysis at 400x magnification using fluorescence a microscope (Carl Zeiss, Germany), and in second time the amount of DNA degradation was quantified by analyzing the comets with a CometScore software (version 1.5, TriTek corporation) and expressed as comet tail length, percentage of DNA in tail (%), tail moment and Olive moment (arbitrary unit).